We Are Advantage

 We provide archival microfilming services to preserve a community’s past and digitize historical collections and documents of all kinds to make them practical to access in the present.
 We collaborate with communities across the United States to create free digital access to historical newspaper collections, photos, genealogy books, magazines, yearbooks, vital records, and other documents of significance.

 "I just wanted to thank your system for the wonderful resources that are free to use.
 Today, I found new addresses for my grandparents and great-grandparents, my grandparents wedding announcement and who attended the small party that was held later for them.
 I also learned that my great-grandmother, having just gained the right to vote, attended classes to learn how to exercise that right.
 Then I found that--new to me--that the G-Grands had moved to Pittsburgh, but returned to visit Canton families over the years.
 They continued to visit after they moved to Washington, DC.
+Thank you again and please share my thoughts with those that want to know if money for digitizing has been well-spent.
+I'm sure that I am just one of thousands that would answer, YES!"

 Our archives are an important part of community history.
 They help us understand events in our community’s history, and help us understand the contributions of generations past from a truly unique vantage point: as they were happening.
 Making these archives accessible to the public is a great service to the community